 The Inpatient Experience

-Inpatient neurology training occurs in 5 hospitals: the San Diego Veterans Affairs Medical Center, the UC San Diego Medical Center in Hillcrest, the John M. and Sally B. Thornton Hospital, Rady Children's Hospital and Health Center, and the San Diego Kaiser Permanente Hospital.
+Inpatient neurology training occurs in 4 hospitals: the San Diego Veterans Affairs Medical Center, the UC San Diego Medical Center in Hillcrest, the UC San Diego Jacobs Medical Center and Rady Children's Hospital and Health Center.
+Additionally residents can spend time at the SD Kaiser Permanente Hospital.

-Each of the 5 hospitals serves an important role in the training program and has the latest neurodiagnostic capabilities, including CT, MRI, angiography, and neuropsychological testing.
+Each of these hospitals serves an important role in the training program and has the latest neurodiagnostic capabilities, including CT, MRI, angiography, and neuropsychological testing.

 Each hospital also offers a comprehensive emergency department, intensive care unit, and neurosurgical capabilities, in addition to full nursing, pharmacy and laboratory services.